stratdev3/SimpleW/documentation/docs/guide/api-response.md

 ## Default

 By default, the return of the method will be serialized to json using the [`JsonEngine`](#json-engine).
+It will also use compression _(gzip, br...)_ dependings on the encoding types supported by the client.

 The following example illustrates the `object` return type :